-Recently, we published a post that addressed two common questions: What is substantiation?
+We previously published a post that addressed two common questions: What is substantiation?
 Why is it required?
-In sum, we learned it’s less what you buy and more where you buy that prompts substantiation requests.
-For part two on this topic, we’ll be reviewing best practices to avoid receipt requests.
+In that post, we learned it’s less what you buy, and more where you buy that prompts substantiation requests.
+We’ll review best practices for part two on this topic to avoid receipt requests.

 Three Easy Steps

 There are a few ways to automatically receive approval for benefits card transactions and avoid receipt requests:

 Step 1.
 Use your card at IIAS merchants